yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 -   Records in Java 14 etc.

-As such, learning functional programming features has direct carry-over to the work that you might do in the future.
-Of course, functional programming is more than just a set of programming language features and principles&mdash;learning functional programming is about **rethinking the way we solve problems**.
-As you have seen, some of the principles we have discussed impose restrictions on the programmer.
-Although these are meaningful restrictions, solving problems with them imposed can be quite challenging and will require different approaches.
-However, learning functional programming is worth it as it gives you an entirely new perspective of problem solving.
-The new skills you would gain from doing so allows you to grow into a more disciplined developer, and allows you to explore different solutions to problems you face in your day-to-day experience as a software engineer.
+Learning functional programming has a direct impact on your future work as a developer; functional programming is more than just a collection of language features and principles&mdash;it fundamentally encourages a new way of solving problem.
+As we’ve discussed, some of these principles impose meaningful constraints on programmers, which can make problem-solving more challenging and require innovative strategies.
+Nevertheless, mastering functional programming is invaluable, as it offers a fresh perspective on problem-solving.
+The skills you acquire will not only enhance your discipline as a developer but also empower you to explore diverse approaches to the challenges you encounter in your daily work.

 Our goal for this course is to therefore first learn how to write programs in a purely functional programming language (thus forcing you